-How do these three terms tie back to lean management?
-Lean management principles are completely focused on the elimination of Muda, Mura, and Muri.
-And you can consider lean thinking as the antidote to these wastes.
+Lean management principles are focused on the elimination of Muda, Mura, and Muri.

-Organizations working on different projects to create products and services via several processes need to apply lean techniques to streamline their processes, eliminate rework, and ensure there’s a minimum waste by continually improving the process.
+Organizations apply lean techniques to streamline their processes, eliminate rework, and ensure there’s minimum waste by continually improving the process.

 Principles of lean and how they apply to project management

 Value is the essential starting point for lean management.
-Although value is created by the producer, it can only be defined by the ultimate customer.
-In simple terms, value is everything the customer is willing to pay for.
+Although value is created by the producer, it can only be defined by the ultimate customer - value is everything the customer is willing to pay for.

-So how can project managers identify value?
-By asking the customer.
 Value is best stated in customers’ words and proven by their actions.
-And it’s important to evaluate the product/service from the customer’s point of view, not that of the producers.
-That way, teams can better understand what will create value for the customer.
+It’s important to evaluate the product or service from the customer’s point of view.
+Companies can learn what their customers value by asking for their feedback via polls, surveys, and interviews.